 Professor; Ph.D., Humboldt University Berlin, 1997.
 Stochastic analysis, stochastic dynamical systems, mathematical finance.

-My research focusses on stochastic analysis and its applications.
+My research focuses on stochastic analysis and its applications.
 In particular, I am working on the qualitative behavior of stochastic dynamical systems such as systems of stochastic differential equations (ordinary, partial, functional), their numerical methods and stochastic difference equations.
 The applications range from mechanical engineering (random vibrations, oscillators), laser physics (injection locking), finance (interest rates, dynamic asset pricing), marketing (innovation diffusion) to biology and ecology (random epidemics, population models).

 - Applications of numerical methods and its analysis for systems of stochastic differential equations, Bull.
 Karela Math.
 Soc.
 4 (1) (2007), 1-85.